John Found Dip. Chem., C. Chem., MRACI, MAICD

 Modern v Historical Preservation

 Modern preservation techniques rely on a combination of chemicals as some ingredients are more active against certain organisms than others.
-Truly broad-spectrum preservatives are rare.
+Truly broad-spectrum single ingredient preservatives are rare.

 Historically preservatives were selected from highly toxic chemicals that were used in low concentrations.
-Preservatives including arsenic, mercury, formaldehyde, and chloroform were widely used decades ago.
+They include arsenic, mercury, formaldehyde, and chloroform and were widely used many decades ago.
 The development of regulatory bodies around the world has ensured preservatives that carried a significant risk to human health were outlawed.
 To gain perspective on what is safe and what is not safe we need to have some understanding of toxicology.

-Nature embodies decay and the prime pathway is by microbial attack, without microorganisms our planet could not survive.
+Nature embodies decay and the primary pathway is by microbial action, without microorganisms our planet could not survive.
 Naturally occurring preservatives are therefore rare and often require chemical concentration and/or extraction to be effective.
 Many products and raw material suppliers tout the use of “natural preservatives” and although well intentioned some are simply not effective enough to be viable.
-A few of the natural combinations can be useful for systems with low nutrient levels but because of relatively low efficacy compared to their chemical active cousins they frequently fail.
+A few of the natural combinations can be useful for systems with low nutrient levels but because of relatively low efficacy compared to their chemically active cousins they frequently fail.
 Preservative efficacy testing is strongly advised when venturing into natural preservation.

-The toxicological pathway has a lot to do with how safe a product is, for example the intravenous pathway is many orders of magnitude more sensitive to toxins than an oral pathway which, in turn, is many orders of magnitude more sensitive than applying them to the skin.
-This is simply because the amount of a toxin absorbed trans dermally is infinitely small for most chemicals compared to direct injection.
-Regulators take this into account when making determinations about the suitability of preservatives for human use.
+The toxicological pathway has a lot to do with how safe a product is, for example the human intravenous pathway is many orders of magnitude more sensitive to toxins than an oral pathway which, in turn, is many orders of magnitude more sensitive than applying them to the skin.
+This is simply because the amount of a toxin absorbed trans dermally needs to be very large for most chemicals compared to direct injection.
+Regulators take this into account when making determinations about the suitability of preservatives in products for human use.

 Therefore, you can look at a Safety Data Sheet for a compound and find all sorts of alarming warnings and precautions but find the same chemical in your skin care products which has no such warnings.
 This does not mean that your shampoo or moisturiser is unsafe, it merely means that it is safe in the correct concentration for that application.